 Child abuse and neglect are concerns throughout the world.
 Child abuse and neglect are violations of a child’s human rights and are obstacles to the child’s education as well as to their physical, emotional, and spiritual development.
-ISM endorses the UN Convention on the Rights of the Child, of which our host country, Tanzania is a signatory.
+UWC East Africa endorses the UN Convention on the Rights of the Child, of which our host country, Tanzania is a signatory.
 The school also recognizes the Tanzanian Child Protection regulations as stated in the “Law of the Child Act” 2009.

 Schools fill a special institutional role in society as protectors of children.
 Schools need to insure that all children in their care are afforded a safe and secure environment in which to grow and develop, both at school and away.
 Educators, having the opportunity to observe and interact with children over time, are in a unique position to identify children who are in need of help and protection.
 As such, educators have a professional and ethical obligation to identify children who are in need of help and protection, and to take steps to insure that the child and family avail themselves of the services needed to remedy any situation that constitutes child abuse or neglect.

-All staff employed at ISM must report suspected incidents of child abuse or neglect whenever the staff member has reasonable cause to believe that a child has suffered, or is at significant risk of suffering abuse or neglect.
+All staff employed at UWC East Africa must report suspected incidents of child abuse or neglect whenever the staff member has reasonable cause to believe that a child has suffered, or is at significant risk of suffering abuse or neglect.
 Reporting and follow up of all suspected incidents of child abuse or neglect will proceed in accordance with administrative regulations respective to this policy.
 Furthermore, cases of suspected child abuse or neglect may be reported to the appropriate employer, to the respective consulate in Tanzania to the appropriate child protection agency in the home country, and/or to local authorities.